 Students that are paying out-of-state tuition may not receive enough financial aid to pay tuition, fees, and books.
-Please be aware of the amount of financial aid you are receiving and the cost for your semester.
+Outstanding tuition must be paid by the student to remain enrolled in classes.

 Special Circumstances

 If a student or their family has experienced a significant reduction in family income since the prior-prior year income reported on the FAFSA, they may request a Professional Judgment Form from the Office of Student Financial Resources based on the current year situation.
 Examples of reasons for change are unemployment, divorce, separation, death, disability, high medical expenses, etc. A student may obtain a form from the Office of Student Financial Resources and return it with required paperwork.